alekskar/mntlab/README.md

 ## mntlab is a repository for two labs
-* Vagrant: conception and configuration
+* Vagrant: conception and configuration (vagrant directory)
-* Troubleshooting webserver issues
+* Troubleshooting webserver issues (Troubleshooting directory)